 The bass strings can be cleaned if you want to prolong their life.
 They can even be boiled (serious!) to get rid of grime and re-fixed again.
 The D string is particularly vulnerable to getting frayed or eaten into at the second fret.
 You can ‘shift’ the D string to a new place by unwinding the string, pushing the string by a few millimeters through the bridge hole, and re-tightening it.
 Doing it a couple of times can prolong its usefulness.

-Even a simple cleaning procedure of using a wet rag of denatured alcohol on the bass strings occasionally will keep grime and detritus from lodging in them.
+Even a simple cleaning procedure of using a wet rag of denatured alcohol on the bass strings occasionally will keep grime from lodging in them.
 And keep you happy with a better quality sound.

 You can also keep the frets clean with a polishing routine using an inexpensive cleaning product.